jesusalberto11/VideoTool/README.md

 ## :star2: About the Project

-This repository contains a landing page about a pool company, it was created using:
+This repository contains a Dashboard of an App called "VideoTool", it was created using:

 <ul>
 <li>React + Vite</li>